-Name Stock Ownership Target (in shares) Total Share Ownership as of February 28, 2024
+Name Stock Ownership Target (in shares) Total Share Ownership as of February 28, 2025

-Ashish K. Khandpur 125,000 183,152
+Ashish K. Khandpur 125,000 224,575

-Jamie A. Beggs 45,000 65,022
+Jamie A. Beggs 45,000 86,103

-Michael A. Garratt 20,000 61,112
+Amy M. Sanders 20,000 25,853

-Joel R. Rathbun 20,000 56,093
+Christopher L. Pederson 20,000 59,314

 Timing with Respect to Equity Award Grants.
-We have adopted a policy with respect to the timing of the grant of equity awards, which policy provides that equity awards (including common stock, SARs and restricted stock units) are granted pursuant to approval by the Board or the Compensation Committee, or pursuant to authority delegated by the Board or the Compensation Committee to the Chief Executive Officer.
+We have adopted a policy with respect to the timing of the grant of equity awards (including grants to the Named Executive Officers), which policy provides that equity awards (including common stock, SARs and RSUs) are granted pursuant to approval by the Board or the Compensation Committee, or pursuant to authority delegated by the Board or the Compensation Committee to the Chief Executive Officer.
 Such grants generally are made at times when Avient is not in possession of material non-public information, and not during a "blackout period," which is the period of time that is in close proximity to the release of financial or material non-public information.
 The policy further provides that, to the extent practicable, annual grants to existing employees should be approved at regularly scheduled meetings and that the grant price for any stock option or SAR shall not be less than the fair market value of Avient's common shares on the grant date (which is generally defined as the closing price of our common shares on the grant date).
+Annual grant approvals typically occur in February of each year.